sailthru/sailthru-magento-extension/README.md

 We are currently finishing 2.0.0 documentation.
 You can find documentation for the previous extension version as well our APIs at [Sailthru GetStarted][2].

 ##### Support
-For questions or troubleshooting, please visit [Sailthru Support][3] or submit an issue.
+For questions or troubleshooting, please visit [Sailthru Support][3] or submit an issue on GitHub.

 ## Installation
-*Note: After installation, you will need to login, clear cache, and then re-login.*
+*Note: After installation, you may need to login, clear cache, and then re-login.*

 ### Manual Installation